filamentgroup/a-font-garde/README.md

 The fallback background-image is marginally less reliable, since it does not check to make sure the icon font has successfully loaded.
 We do this so that the background-image request will not be prematurely triggered.
 If the HTTP request for the font fails, this will show the default Unicode character for `"\e601"`.

-#### Notes:

-* If there were a more reliable way to reproduce aria-hidden using only CSS, we could use only :before/:after instead of a separate element.
-* Without aria-hidden, VoiceOver emitted a chirping noise for the icons elements.

 ### Tested On (using Modernizr Feature Test)

 * Chrome 31